ltklnfr/prompts/rag/extract.md

 - Do not make any commitments regarding claim approvals or cost coverage for any type of damage.
 - Do not use personal data such as names or contact information in the response.
 - Do not refer to contracts or damages in the request, do not make any promises about contracts or damages or mention the numbers in the response
+- Also return the sources on which the answer is based, which can be one or all three.
+In case of an error, it can be none.

 ---
 It is crucial that the response never refers to the sources, contracts, contract numbers or specific claims.